garronej/tss-react/increase-specificity.md

 You can abitratly increace specificity using `&`.\
 The more you add, the more specific your selector will get.

 For example, matchall selectors are very low specificity.
 Any other rule will overwrite them.
-Addig extra & ensures your custom style will get applied. &#x20;
+Adding extra & ensures your custom style will get applied. &#x20;

 ```diff
 const useStyles = makeStyles()({